-I guess many of us would know about Linux, a free operating system and I feel excited to tell you that it has become 25 years old of being popularity since its birth on August 25, 1991 by a Finnish Programmer Linus Torvalds.
+I guess many of us would know about Linux, a free operating system and I feel excited to tell you that it has become 25 years old of being popularity since its birth on August 25, 1991, by a Finnish Programmer Linus Torvalds.
 So now also on August 25, 2016, 25th birthday of Linux was celebrated throughout the world.

-Actually Linux is a version of the UNIX operating system, developed by Ken Thompson and Dennis Ritchie in 1969.
-And there are a large number of lists of Linux Distributors and major Linux families like Debian, Fedora, Ubuntu, Red Hat, OpenSUSE, Arch Linux and Slackware, while others are in smaller clusters.
+Linux is a version of the UNIX operating system, developed by Ken Thompson and Dennis Ritchie in 1969.
+And there are a large number of lists of Linux Distributors and major Linux families like Debian, Fedora, Ubuntu, Red Hat, OpenSUSE, Arch Linux, and Slackware, while others are in smaller clusters.

-Now the Linux Foundation has published a detailed report on the past 25 years of Linux and said that around 13,500 developers from 1,300 companies have collaboratively contributed for the development of the Linux kernel since the entire project gone live on Git in 2005.
+Now the Linux Foundation has published a detailed report on the past 25 years of Linux and said that around 13,500 developers from 1,300 companies have collaboratively contributed for the development of the Linux kernel since the entire project went live on Git in 2005.

-It was also said that you can even download the full 2016 report “Linux Kernel Development – How Fast It is Going, Who is Doing It, What They are Doing, and Who is Sponsoring It,” released by the Linux Foundation on Monday.
+It was also said that you could even download the full 2016 report “Linux Kernel Development – How Fast It is Going, Who is Doing It, What They are Doing, and Who is Sponsoring It,” released by the Linux Foundation on Monday.
 If you are even curious to know about the history of this OS, you can read the book, Rebel Code: Inside Linux and the Open Source Revolution, published by Glyn Moody in 2001.
-This will definitely help you to quench your thrust.
+This will help you to quench your thrust.

 Once again Happy Birthday to Linux!